 Putting yourself out there, meeting new people, and taking advantage of your opportunities can lead to the most unexpected of possibilities.
 And as we all know, when we create possibilities for ourselves, they extend to those closest to us as well.

-Last Monday, was the Anthony Calhoun Golf Outing where he raised 170k for teachers treasures.
-He’s a man with a truly socially conscious mind, and I’m blessed to know such a giving man.
+Last Monday, I attended the Anthony Calhoun Golf Outing where he raised 170k for teachers treasures.
+He's a man with a truly socially conscious mind, and I am blessed to know such a giving man.
 Anyways, while hopping in my cart before the scramble, I overheard some talk about a football camp at Ball State.
-It immediate peaked my interest because for the past 4 years my 3 nephews, who live in my hometown of Glassboro, spend time at our house for about a month every summer and I try to expose them to as many different opportunities as possible in that time.
+It immediate piqued my interest because for the past 4 years I get to spend time with my 3 nephews, who live in my hometown of Glassboro, for about a month every summer and I try to expose them to different opportunities.

-Each of my nephews watched my career on the field from their own vantage point.
-My career partly normalized the sport of football & playing in the NFL because to them, Uncle Gary made it look so easy.
+Each of them watched my career on the field firsthand.
+I believe I partly normalized the sport of football & playing in the NFL because to them, Uncle Gary made it look so easy.
 It I always stress the importance of hard work and how motivated one has to be to play at that level.
 But, the Ball State Camp would be the perfect opportunity to SHOW them how hard their peers are working.

-There was some finessing to do because I had a meeting In Martinsville at 11am, while the camp started at 12.
-With the help of Team Brackett, we figured out a way to get them to camp, but I wanted them to see their performance at a D1 camp up close & personal.
+I had some finessing to do because I had a meeting In Martinsville at 11am, while the camp started at 12.
+I was able to figure out a way to get them to camp, but I wanted them to see their performance at a D1 camp.
 After my meeting, I drove clear across Indiana to Muncie to check them out.

 "Each one reach one, each one teach one."

 I'm GB, and I hope we ALL make it.